 You need a little luck to find everything on this St. Patty’s Day game.
 But I bet you will get them all!
 Here’s the secret!
 The items found on the bottom of the sheet are the HARD TO FIND ITEMS.
 The ones that are special.

 So, you can tell your children that the REAL scavenger hunt is the TOP LIST and the BONUS is the bottom.
-That way, if you can’t find a rainbow or a penny… then no hard feelings. 🙂 But truth be told, a quick run to Target and I am sure that you will be able to get everything on this list.
+That way, if you can’t find a rainbow or a penny… then no hard feelings. 🙂 But truth be told, a quick run to Target and I am sure that you will be able to get everything on this scavenger hunt list.

-Special Shopping List For The Hunt
+Special Shopping For The Scavenger Hunt List

 This section contains affiliate links